ntalbott/relix/README.md

 ### UniqueIndex

 Unique indexes will raise an error if the same value is indexed twice for a different primary key.
 They also provide super fast lookups.
-They are declared using #unique in the redix block:
+They are declared using #unique in the relix block:

-    redix do
+    relix do
       unique :email
     end